 The accompanying consolidated financial statements are presented in conformity with accounting principles generally accepted in the United States of America ("GAAP") and include the accounts of DDI and its controlled subsidiaries.
-All significant intercompany transactions, balances and unrealized gains or losses have been eliminated.
-The accounting policies were consistently applied to all periods presented, except as indicated under "Recently issued accounting standards - adopted".
+All significant inter-company transactions, balances and unrealized gains or losses have been eliminated.
+The accounting policies were consistently applied to all periods presented, except as indicated under "Recently issued accounting standards - adopted" described elsewhere below.